ANTI-MONEY LAUNDERING POLICY

 Risk based control procedures include:

-CUSTOMER DUE DILIGENCE, IDENTIFICATION AND MONITORING
+CUSTOMER DUE DILIGENCE, IDENTIFICATION, MONITORING AND RESTRICTIONS

 Customer Due Diligence